Article

 A hospital that only meets the bare minimum for compliance may be able to meet the needs of today’s health care consumer who doesn’t expect digital services from their hospital and has a high-quality insurance plan to pick up the tab.

 To stay relevant and competitive, hospitals should use the compliance requirements of the Price Transparency Rule and the No Surprises Act as a stepping stone to a new paradigm.
-This shift to meeting the needs of younger consumers means embedding advanced digital capabilities and transparent pricing strategies into the core of their business.
-Hospitals will need to understand how they are complying with the Price Transparency Rule and the No Surprises Act and evaluate their internal technology and digital maturity to ensure they can deliver what customers want, not just what regulators require.
+This shift to meeting the needs of younger consumers means embedding advanced digital capabilities and hospital price transparency into the core of their business.
+Hospitals will need to understand healthcare compliance with the Price Transparency Rule and the No Surprises Act and evaluate their internal technology and digital maturity to ensure they can deliver what customers want, not just what regulators require.

-By leveraging strategic transparency of their pricing, hospitals can enhance the patient experience while positioning themselves as premier providers of value-based care, allowing them to attract and capture people who see themselves not just as patients, but as health care consumers.
+By leveraging strategic transparency of their pricing, hospitals can enhance the patient experience while positioning themselves as premier providers of value based medical care, allowing them to attract and capture people who see themselves not just as patients, but as health care consumers.

 Key internal audit considerations